tsnellgrove/dark_castle3/doc/to_do.md

 	- IDEA: Results
 		- IDEA: extend BufferOnlyResult result_exe method in BufferAndEndResult and BufferAndGiveResult
 		- IDEA: extend child methods in results_class_def ?
+	- IDEA: dbg_describe and debug_show_mach commands
+		- IDEA: to dep obj names short, just use abreviations <mach_name>_r1_m1
+		- IDEA: to understant what mod-mach does, have attribute that explains each module
+		- IDEA: also explains each result and condition
+		- IDEA: then have debug-only command that describes mod-mach based on that attribute
+		- IDEA: would also presumably need debug_show_mach command

 - IDEA: list of 'contained' internal_switches in MachMixIn attributes?
 	- IDEA: (i.e. add to scope and remove levers & button from features?)